TheNotary/fayecom/README.md

     `$  fayecom`

 Browser clients can now connect.
 This system is designed to interact with MANY browser clients, and usually ~1 ruby server client (which signals to all the clients).
+Requests to /version will be restponded to with the version of fayecom.

 The best way to start it is with forever.
 Just plop in some code to boot forever on @reboot in `crontab`